 Ask potential venues about minimum numbers that you need to book for.
 And ask them about their experience of hosting small weddings and any tips of how previous couples have made use of the space.

 If you already had a larger venue booked, then talk to them about they can adapt the space to accommodate a smaller number of guests.
 Maybe they can close off part of a room or use screens to create more intimate spaces.

 Your Guest List

 This is potentially going to be a tricky one for you so take plenty of time to think this through.
 Make sure you’re clear on the current restrictions too.
-Right now, it’s 30 people which includes the two of you and any freelance suppliers such as your photographer.
-It doesn’t include venue staff.
+Right now, it’s 15 people which includes children and the two of you.
+But any freelance suppliers such as your photographer and any venue staff are not included in your numbers.
 This is obviously subject to change so make sure you check the latest regs here.

 Start with those closest to you who are absolute must haves and then work out from there.
 You’ll probably need to exclude people who you don’t see very often.
 But really think about your day and who you want to spend it with.
 With a small wedding, you’re going to have the luxury of having more time to spend with each guest so make sure they are people you love the most and really want to share your day with.

 People will understand that your guest list has had to be restricted.
 But be honest and up front about your situation, especially if you’re having to ‘uninvite’ people from your original wedding.
 I also think it’s better to tell people individually of your decisions, don’t send a blanket email or group text.